ore2000/DataStructuresProjects2/README.md

 COSC 2030

-Name:
+Name: Oreoluwa Adeola Babatunde
 section:

-Competing: YES or NO
+Competing: YES

-Best run time:
+Best run time: 1.99308 seconds on the Hive machine

-How to compile on linux:
+How to compile on linux: g++ Programmingassingment02.cpp

-Anything that doesn't work:
+Anything that doesn't work: Everuthing works